leesei/leesei.github.io/src/content/post/vpn.md

 [Unsafe routes with Nebula :: Blog :: TheOrangeOne](https://theorangeone.net/posts/nebula-unsafe-routes/)

-[Nebula, the open source global overlay network VPN solution. - YouTube](https://www.youtube.com/watch?v=94KYUhUI1G0)
+[Nebula, the open source global overlay network VPN solution. - YouTube](https://www.youtube.com/watch?v=94KYUhUI1G0) [The Power of Zero-Trust Architecture: Building a Secure Internal Network with Nebula - YouTube](https://www.youtube.com/watch?v=aImSCypCsuw) each peer has its agent (for cert verification) and firewall, no bridging by default

 ### NordVPN Meshnet